aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/mhtml-converter/_index.md

 ---
 title: MHTML Converter
+keywords: MHTML converter, convert mhtml, convert mhtml to pdf, convert mhtml to jpg, mhtml to pdf, mhtml to jpg, mhtml to bmp, mhtml to png, mhtml to xps, mhtml to gif, mhtml to tiff.
+description: In this article, you find out how to convert MHTML to PDF, XPS, JPG, PNG, BMP, GIF and TIFF formats using Aspose.HTML API.
+weight: 30
 type: docs
-weight: 30
-description: In this article, you find out how to convert MHTML to PDF, XPS, JPG, PNG, BMP, GIF and TIFF formats using Aspose.HTML API.
-keywords: MHTML converter, convert mhtml, convert mhtml to pdf, convert mhtml to jpg, mhtml to pdf, mhtml to jpg, mhtml to bmp, mhtml to png, mhtml to xps, mhtml to gif, mhtml to tiff.
-lastmod: "2021-09-03"
+lastmod: 2021-09-03
 ---

 The main highlight of Aspose.HTML is a conversion feature.
 The [Aspose.Html.Converters](https://apireference.aspose.com/html/net/aspose.html.converters) namespace implements easy access to conversion methods.
 It provides a wide range of conversions to popular formats, such as MHTML to JPG,  MHTML to PDF, etc.